Using My Account

 Individual users: You will simply need to sign into your account again, where you will automatically be taken to a renewal page with your account details pre-filled.
 The same process is in place for institutions when you attempt to sign in with your My Account administrator login.

 Institutions: If you require an invoice prior to renewing your subscription, please sign into My Account and request an invoice via the ‘Request invoice’ page.

-I am the administrator for a school/library account, why can I not see the ‘renew’ button?
+I am the administrator for a school/library account, why can't I see the ‘renew’ button?